HerrErde/SubwaySurfers-Api/Explanations.md

 This is the account deletion request that will delete your account.

 It only deletes your public profile (that was is shown when other players look at your player) not your save data \
-when you are friends with a player you are removed their friends list
+when you are friends with a player you are removed from their friends list

-it will only delete your `player` but not your `account`, that means you can just use `CreatePlayer` again without the need of registering again
+it will only delete your `player` but not your `account`, that means you can just use `CreatePlayer` request again without the need of registering again.

 ```json
 {